 Steps Instructions Baskets washing machine Tray washing machine Expected results 1 Start the machines Use potable water Temperature of the water: 60 °C Pressure: 20-30 (cleaning) - 15-20 (pre-cleaning) bars Time: 15 min Introduce the cleaning agent To start the process at the time when the temperature of the water is enough for the cleaning programme Introduce the cleaning agent Manual or automatic Manual or automatic Monitor the recommended quantity of cleaning agent 2 Automatically, the machine uses a pre-cleaning programme to remove the dirt Automatic process 3 Cleaning: automatic equipment spreads the cleaning agent on the surface of tray and baskets.
-Automatic process 4 Rinsing: automatic pressure water at: Temperature:15-20 °C Final rising: 10 °C Pressure: 5-10 bars Visually check if the area and equipment are clean.
-If not repeat the steps 1-3 5 Disinfection: the equipment automatically spreads disinfectant on surfaces of trays and baskets Agent: I BRELIT Visually check to monitor that all equipment surfaces are clean.
+Automatic process 4 Rinsing: automatic pressure water at: Temperature :15-20 °C Final rising: 10 °C Pressure: 5-10 bars Visually check if the area and equipment are clean.
+If not repeat the steps 1-3 5 Disinfection: the equipment au- tomatically spreads disinfectant on surfaces of trays and baskets Agent: Visually check to monitor that all equipment surfaces are clean.
 If not, repeat the steps 1 to 4 and check again.
-Monitor the continuous usage of the disinfectant.
+Monitor the conti- nuous usage of the disinfectant.
+Responsibilities Process description This procedure applies to hatchery em- em- The washing equipmer The washing equipment is cleaned and 4.
+Disinfect using an automatic system.